 South Korea learns from East Tyrol: Focus on sustainable forest management

-Forests as a livelihood
+Forests as a basis for life

 In Tyrol, forests fulfill several important functions.
 They are not only economically valuable through the use of wood, but also offer protection for habitats and fulfill a recreational function for the population.
 In addition, they shape the landscape and provide a habitat for numerous plant and animal species.
 Around 42 percent of Tyrol's total area is forested, which corresponds to 529,000 hectares.
 These areas are managed by around 35,000 forest owners.
 The Tyrolean Chamber of Agriculture points out that 364,000 hectares, i.e. around 70 percent of the forest area, have a protective function for the population.

-An active contribution to the
+An active contribution to climate fit

 Tyrol launched the “Climate-Fit Mountain Forest” program in 2019, which supports forest owners in transforming their forests.
 Florian Stocker from the State Forest Garden emphasizes that active forest management is crucial to increasing the forest's resilience to natural hazards.
 In 2020 alone, over 1.1 million trees were made available for reforestation - a number that is expected to rise to over 1.9 million by 2024.
 This is significant because large areas have been damaged by storms and bark beetles.